Mosquito Control Program

 The Nature of Pottageville

 Much of Pottageville is located within a low-lying eco-system – a wetland complex that supports a wide variety of creatures and plant life.
-This environment also happens to be ideal for supporting many mosquito breeding sites, several of which throughout the spring and summer.
+This environment also happens to be ideal for supporting many mosquito breeding sites, especially during the spring and summer.

 This is Not a West Nile Virus Program